pgexperts/patroni-cluster-guide/README.md

 NETWORK="172.31.0.0/16"
 sudo pg_dropcluster --stop 14 main
 sudo pg_createconfig_patroni --network=${NETWORK} 14 main
+sudo vim /etc/patroni/14-main.yml
+# uncomment the line with md5 auth for the 172.31.0.0/16 subnet we used above
 sudo systemctl start patroni@14-main
 ```

 ```
 sudo patronictl -c /etc/patroni/14-main.yml list
 ```

+## create a target group in the AWS Console for the primary (writer) endpoint
+* Click Target Groups on the left in the AWS EC2 Console
+* Client Create target group
+* Choose Instances
+* Give the group a name like "postgresql-primary"
+* For protocol and port, choose TCP and 5432
+* For VPC, choose the VPC that we used above
+* For health check protocol, choose HTTP
+* For health check path, enter `/primary`
+* Click on Advanced Healthcheck Settings
+* Choose override for the Port and enter 8008
+* Change the interval to 10s
+* Add appropriate tags, for example:
+  * project:patroni
+  * service:postgresql
+  * owner:jeff
+* Click Next
+* Check the boxes next to the postgresql/patroni servers
+* Make sure in Ports for selected instances, it is 5432
+* Click Include as Pending Below
+* Click Create Target Group

+## create a target group in the AWS Console for the follower (reader) endpoint
+* Click Target Groups on the left in the AWS EC2 Console
+* Client Create target group
+* Choose Instances
+* Give the group a name like "postgresql-follower"
+* For protocol and port, choose TCP and 5432
+* For VPC, choose the VPC that we used above
+* For health check protocol, choose HTTP
+* For health check path, enter `/replica
+* Click on Advanced Healthcheck Settings
+* Choose override for the Port and enter 8008
+* Change the interval to 10s
+* Add appropriate tags, for example:
+  * project:patroni
+  * service:postgresql
+  * owner:jeff
+* Click Next
+* Check the boxes next to the postgresql/patroni servers
+* Make sure in Ports for selected instances, it is 5432
+* Click Include as Pending Below
+* Click Create Target Group

+## create a network load balancer in the AWS Console
+* Click Load Balancers on the left in the AWS EC2 Console
+* Click Create Load Balancer
+* Click Create under Network Load Balancer
+* Give the load balancer a name such as "postgresql-patroni"
+* Choose Internal as the Schema
+* Choose IPv4 as the IP address type
+* Choose the VPC that you used above
+* Click the box next to all the availability zones
+* In the Listeners and Routers section, select TCP port 5432 and postgresql-primary as the target group
+* In the Listeners and Routers section, select TCP port 5433 and postgresql-follower as the target group
+* Add appropriate tags, for example:
+  * project:patroni
+  * service:postgresql
+  * owner:jeff
+* Click Create load balancer

+## Test the connection
+NOTE: You cannot connect through the load balancer to the same host as you are on.
+That is, if you are on the primary and connect through the load balancer, your connection will hang.

 # References: